AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

 The examples of Facebook type web applications detailed here are:

 * How to create a Facebook application in 7 steps.
-Refer to [Quick start: creating a Facebook application in 7 steps](#quick-start--creating-a-facebook-application-in-7-steps).
+Refer to [Quick start: create a Facebook application in 7 steps](#quick-start--creating-a-facebook-application-in-7-steps).
 * How to forward settings to a Facebook application.
 Refer to [How to forward settings to a Facebook application?](#how-to-forward-settings-to-a-facebook-application-).
 * How to acquire fan data.
 Refer to [How to acquire fan data?](#how-to-acquire-fan-data-).